7:00 a.m. Jog

 Joash Repairs the Temple

-But by the twenty-third year of Joash’s reign, the priests still had not repaired the Temple.
-So King Joash called for Jehoiada and the other priests and asked them, “Why haven’t you repaired the Temple?
+4 One day King Joash said to the priests, “Collect all the money brought as a sacred offering to the Lord’s Temple, whether it is a regular assessment, a payment of vows, or a voluntary gift.
+5 Let the priests take some of that money to pay for whatever repairs are needed at the Temple.”6 But by the twenty-third year of Joash’s reign, the priests still had not repaired the Temple.
+7 So King Joash called for Jehoiada and the other priests and asked them, “Why haven’t you repaired the Temple?
 Don’t use any more money for your own needs.
 From now on, it must all be spent on Temple repairs.”
-So the priests agreed not to accept any more money from the people, and they also agreed to let others take responsibility for repairing the Temple.
+8 So the priests agreed not to accept any more money from the people, and they also agreed to let others take responsibility for repairing the Temple.

 13 The money brought to the Temple was not used for making silver bowls, lamp snuffers, basins, trumpets, or other articles of gold or silver for the Temple of the Lord.
 14 It was paid to the workmen, who used it for the Temple repairs.
 15 No accounting of this money was required from the construction supervisors, because they were honest and trustworthy men.
 16 However, the money that was contributed for guilt offerings and sin offerings was not brought into the Lord’s Temple.
 It was given to the priests for their own use.